Enable Algolia Search

 4. Select Create Destination.

-Configure Task
+Configure task

 1. For frequency, select Scheduled and choose Every day.